 12. Follow A Path And Walk The Beaches In Normandy France

-Exploring in Normandy France is an absolute delight.
-There are many pathways through forests and down sandy, rocky trails that lead to the sea.
+One of the delightful things to do in Normandy France is get off the beaten path.
+There are plenty of pathways through forests and down sandy, rocky trails that lead to the sea.
 There is nothing like emerging from a hidden pathway to find yourself on an expanse of sandy beach with soaring cliffs nearby.
+Don’t be afraid to follow a little pathway but always be aware of high tide.

 13. Relish Mussels With Norman Cream